Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/05/my-unit-testing-epiphany-continued.md

 I had some great feedback on [my unit testing epiphany](/blog/2013/05/my-unit-testing-epiphany/).
 Normally I would append an update, but this was worth a proper follow up article.
 As a side-note, if you don’t have some friends who will question you, probe you and otherwise engage your mind on a topic – you really need to get some of those.
 They are much more important than the ones who just agree with everything.

-So here are some questions I got and my thoughts on them, with the over-arching caveat that I am currently in the process of actually putting my implementation where my mouth is – so I don’t have data with any longevity to back this up, only my own experience with <abbr title="Test Driven Development">TDD</abbr>.
+So here are some questions I got and my thoughts on them, with the over-arching caveat that I am currently in the process of actually putting my implementation where my mouth is – so I don’t have data with any longevity to back this up, only my own experience with :abbr[TDD]{title="Test Driven Development"}.

 > Isn’t what you’re describing ‘integration testing’?